christofranz/recipe-lib/README.md

-3️⃣ Example: migrating recipes → users ownership (SAFE) Step A — generate migration alembic revision --autogenerate -m "add users and recipe owner"
+3️⃣ Example: migrating recipes → users ownership (SAFE) Step A — generate migration
+HINT: Make sure that prod postgresulr is set in env variables!!!!! alembic revision --autogenerate -m "add users and recipe owner"

 Step B — MANUALLY FIX the migration which is in alembic/versions/...migration.py